 - or the newer T dot

-- or even The Six (popularized by Mr. Toronto himself, Drake!)
+- or even The Six (popularized by Mr. Toronto himself, i.e. Drake!)

-Any way you say it, Toronto is North America’s fifth-largest urban sprawl.
+Any way you say it, Toronto is North America’s six-largest urban sprawl.
 It has been my home and base camp for the past forty years.
-I moved here in 1976 after being hired to teach at Scarborough’s Laurier Collegiate Institute.
+I moved here in 1976 after being hired to teach at a Scarborough Collegiate (i.e.high school).

-I’ve spent most of those years living in an area of the city known as Riverdale, a manageable slice of community not far from downtown on the east side of the Don River.
-The river valley is a slice of green where I often go for walks with our Icelandic Sheepdog Viggo.
+I’ve spent most of those years living in an area of the city known as Riverdale, a manageable and small -town-like community not far from downtown on the east side of the Don River.
+The river valley is a north to south slice of green where I often go for walks with our Icelandic Sheepdog Viggo.